 (3) A reference in this Part to the contract of employment only applies if the contract is in writing.

 [Section 17A inserted: No. 79 of 1995 s.
-66(6).]
+66(6); amended: No. 30 of 2021 s.
+110.]

 17B.
-Employee not to be compelled to accept other than money for pay etc.
+Employee not to be compelled to accept other than money for pay

-(1) An employee is not to be directly or indirectly compelled by an employer to accept —
+(1) An employee is not to be directly or indirectly compelled by an employer to accept, instead of money as any part of the employee’s pay —

 (a) goods of any kind; or

-(b) accommodation or other services of any kind,
+(b) accommodation or other services of any kind.

-instead of money as any part of his or her pay unless this is authorised or required under the employer-employee agreement, award or contract of employment or under a written law.

-(2) An employee is not to be directly or indirectly compelled by an employer to spend any part of his or her pay in a particular way.

-(3) In proceedings by an employee for recovery of any amount due as his or her pay —

-(a) anything given or provided by the employer contrary to subsection (1) is to be treated as if it had never been given or provided;
+(2) In proceedings under the IR Act section 83 to enforce an entitlement provision, anything given or provided by the employer contrary to subsection (1) is to be treated as if it had never been given or provided.